 The red-stemmed variety in the photo above is H. 'Celtic Uplands'.

 Why not view the Rubber Rockery video where we take a tour of all the plants used in the tyres.
-During 2021 we added and moved a number of plants to this area and we will bring you up to date with it all in 2022.
+During 2021 we added and moved a number of plants to this area.

 In the spring of 2023 we decided to remove the plants and abandon this feature as it is essentially in the wrong place.
 The leaky pipe and top up watering were still no match for the drought conditions we suffered in 2022, the water table dropped to the lowest level since 1976 and so the only planting that could cope were the trees, which have continued to dominate this area of the nursery.